MrPrattASH/Robotics-II-Circuit-Python/RC_control_FlySky_FS-I6x/learning_modules/fly_sky_wiring.md

     * Ch2 = Brown/White
     * Ch5 = Blue/White
     * Ch6 = Blue
-* The "BCC" section of our reciever is how we provide 5V power to our reciever.
+* The "BCC" section of our receiver is how we provide 5V power to our receiver.
     * 5V BCC (Battery) = Orange
     * GND BCC (Battery) = Orange/White

 ![connected](connected_harness.jpeg)
-* Note, there are 2 "rows" of pins on the reciever. we want to use the x3 horizontal pins, *not the x1 hotizonal pin row*
+* Note, there are 2 "rows" of pins on the receiver. we want to use the x3 horizontal pins, *not the x1 hotizonal pin row*
-* This reciever is actually meant for you to attach Servos to, hence why we have x3 horizontal pins in rows.
+* This receiver is actually meant for you to attach Servos to, hence why we have x3 horizontal pins in rows.
 So we have a left Signal pin, middle 5V power, and Right GND.
 ![wiring](reciever_wiring.png)

 ***